cdk8s-team/cdk8s/README.md

 Use the `apply.sh` script to synthesize and apply to your cluster.

-### Constructs
+### Custom Constructs

-Constructs are the basic building block of kubesynth.
+Constructs are the basic building block of cdk8s.
 They are the instrument that enables composition and creation of higher-level abstractions through normal object-oriented classes.

 If you come from the Kubernetes world, you can think of constructs as programmatically defined Helm Charts.
 The nice thing about constructs being "programmatically defined" is that we can leverage the full power of object-oriented programming.
 For example:

 * We can to express the abstraction's API using strong-typed data types
 * We can express rich interactions with methods and properties
 * We can create polymorphic programming models through interfaces and base classes
 * Share them through regular package managers
 * Test them using our familiar testing tools and techniques
 * Version them
 * ...and all that stuff that we've been doing with software in the past 20 years.

 So let's create our first Kubernetes construct.
 We'll call it `WebService` and it will basically be a generalization of the hello world program.
 It's actually quite useful.

 For example, this one line will add a hello world service to our chart: